Mjrovai/UNIFEI-IESTI01-TinyML-2023.1/README.md

 + ["Technical Strategy for AI Engineers, In the Era of Deep Learning" by Andrew Ng](https://github.com/ajaymache/machine-learning-yearning/blob/master/full%20book/machine-learning-yearning.pdf)
 + ["Python for Data Analysis by Wes MacKinney"](https://wesmckinney.com/book/)

-## The IESTI01 course is part of the [TinyML4D](https://tinyml.seas.harvard.edu/), an initiative to make TinyML education available globally.
+### The IESTI01 course is part of the [TinyML4D](https://tinyml.seas.harvard.edu/), an initiative to make TinyML education available globally.

-## Tópicos do curso
+## Course Topics

-+	Fundamentos de IoT
+1. Fundamentals of IoT
-+	Fundamentos de aprendizado de máquina (ML)
+2. Fundamentals of Machine Learning (ML)
-+	Fundamentos de Deep Learning (DL)
+3. Fundamentals of Deep Learning (DL)
-+	Como coletar dados para ML
+4. Collecting Data for ML
-+	Como treinar e implantar modelos de ML
+5. Training and Deploying ML Models
-+	Noções básicas sobre ML embarcado
+6. Basics of Embedded ML
-+	O código por trás de alguns dos aplicativos mais amplamente utilizados no TinyML
+7. Code behind some of the most widely used applications in TinyML
-+	Casos reais de aplicação do TinyML na indústria
+8. Real-world applications of TinyML in the industry
-+	Princípios de reconhecimento automático de fala (KeyWord Spotting apps como Alexa, Hey Google, Siri, etc.)
+9. Principles of Automatic Speech Recognition (Keyword Spotting apps like Alexa, Hey Google, Siri, etc.)
-+	Princípios do classificação automática de imagens (Visual Wake Words)
+10. Principles of Automatic Image Classification (Visual Wake Words)
-+	Conceito de detecção de anomalias e modelos de ML aplicáveis
+11. Anomaly Detection Concepts and Applicable ML Models
-+	Princípios de Engenharia de Dados aplicado ao TinyML
+12. Principles of Data Engineering applied to TinyML
-+	Visão geral do hardware de dispositivos baseados em microcontroladores
+13. Overview of microcontroller-based device hardware
-+	Visão geral do software por trás de dispositivos baseados em microcontroladores
+14. Overview of software behind microcontroller-based devices
-+	Projetos reais utilizando plataformas de mercado
+15. Real projects using market platforms
-+	Design, desenvolvimento e Implantação de uma IA responsável
+16. Design, Development, and Deployment of Responsible AI

 ## Carga horária:
-+	30hs (Classes de 2hs, durante 15 semanas)
++	30 hours (Recorded videos)
-+	15hs de tarefas/labs
++	15 hours de assignments/labs
-+	15hs em pesquisas e estudos individuais + trabalho final (em grupo)
++	15 hours of individual research and study + final group project

-## Processo de aprovação:
+## Approval Process:
-+ Participação individual em classe (Quiz semanal): 20%
++ Individual Quiz Responses: 20%
 + Code Assignments (ML/DL) (Jupyter Notebook / CoLab): 25%
-+	Projetos práticos (Relatórios de Laboratórios): 25%
++ Practical Projects (Laboratory Reports): 25%
-+	Projeto Final em Grupo(com apresentação): 30%
++ Final Group Project (with presentation): 30%

-## Pré-requisitos
+## Prerequisites:
-+ Conhecimentos do idioma inglês (leitura).
++ Proficiency in the English language (for reading).
-+ Conhecimentos básicos de programação em  C/C++ (Arduino IDE) e Python.
-Todas as tarefas de classe envolverão uma ou ambas linguagens de programação.
++ Basic programming knowledge in C/C++ (Arduino IDE) and Python.
+All class tasks will involve one or both programming languages.
-+ Familiaridade com ferramentas de linha de comando em Mac, Windows ou Linux.
-Os projetos exigirão algumas operações em um terminal.
++ Familiarity with command-line tools on Mac, Windows, or Linux.
+Projects will require some operations in a terminal.
-+ Noções de Algebra linear, análise de sinais, probabilidade básica e estatística.
-Muitos tópicos de ML giram em torno de compreender operações e notação de vetores e matrizes, bem como conceitos de distribuições gaussianas, médias, desvios-padrão etc.
++ Understanding linear algebra, signal analysis, basic probability, and statistics.
+Many ML topics revolve around grasping vector and matrix operations and notation and concepts like Gaussian distributions, means, standard deviations, etc.

 ## Metodologia/Recursos:
 + As aulas serão ministradas de maneira remota e ao vivo (aulas síncronas) pela plataforma Google Meet, todas as quartas-feiras das 13:30h às 15:30h (horário de Brasília).
 As gravações das aulas estarão disponíveis aos alunos para revisão.